json-schema-org/conference/Add_NEW_CONFERENCE_EDITION.md

 Session description and content.
 ```

-## 3. Add Speaker Information
+## 3. Add New Speaker Information (if the speaker already exists, then skip this step)

 1. Navigate to the `public/speakers` directory
+2. For each speaker in the current conference:
-2. Check if the speaker already exists by searching for their name in the `speakers/` directory
+    - Check if the speaker already exists by searching for their name in the `speakers/` directory
-3. If the speaker does not exist:
+    - If the speaker does not exist:
         - Create a new directory named after the speaker (e.g., `utkarsh/`)
-    - Inside the new directory, create an index.html file which follows the previous speaker's index.html structure with the modified content based on the new speaker's information
+        - Create an index.html file in their directory.
+        - Follow the existing speaker's index.html structure while updating the content with the new speaker's information

 ## Important Notes